 Partnering with Employees

-AEP creates an internal Workforce Transition Team to support our employees impacted by coal plant retirements.
+AEP creates an internal Workforce Transition Team to support impacted employees.